-Twenty-second Interim Report of the Committee on Acute Exposure Gudeline Levels (2013)Board on Environmental Science and Toxicology
+Twenty-second Interim Report of the Committee on Acute Exposure Gudeline Levels (2013)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 Formed in 1995 by EPA, several other federal and state agencies, and several private organizations, the National Advisory Committee on Acute Exposure Guideline Levels for Hazardous Substances (referred to as the NAC) develops, reviews, and approves acute exposure guideline levels (AEGLs) for up to 400 extremely hazardous substances (EHSs).
 AEGLs have a broad array of potential applications for federal, state, and local governments and for the private sector.
 They are necessary for prevention and emergency-response planning for potential releases of EHSs, either from accidents or as a result of terrorist activities.
 This interim report presents a review of AEGLs for various chemicals including acrylonitrile, halogen fluorides, tellurium hexafluoride, and thionyl chloride.